dentarg/auth0-blog/_posts/2018-01-09-how-to-authenticate-firebase-and-angular-with-auth0-part-1.markdown

   }
 ```

 We'll create a `getToken$` observable from the `GET` request to our API's `/auth/firebase` endpoint and subscribe to it.
 If successful, we'll pass the returned object with the custom Firebase token to the `_firebaseAuth()` method, which will authenticate with Firebase using [Firebase's `signInWithCustomToken()` method](https://firebase.google.com/docs/auth/web/custom-auth).
 This method returns a promise, and when the promise is resolved, we can tell our app that Firebase login was successful.
 We can also schedule Firebase token renewal (we'll look at this shortly).
-We'll also handle any errors appropriately.
+We'll handle any errors appropriately.

 Our custom Firebase token will expire in `3600` seconds (1 hour).
 This is only _half_ as long as our default Auth0 access token lifetime (which is `7200` seconds, or 2 hours).
 To avoid having our users lose access to Firebase unexpectedly in the middle of a session, we'll set up automatic Firebase token renewal with two methods: `scheduleFirebaseRenewal()` and `unscheduleFirebaseRenewal()`.